Baked Dry Rub Ribs

 3 baked ribs on a white plate.

-There is nothing like a rack of ribs cooking away in the oven!
-My kids really love this recipe because pork ribs are really tasty and fall-off-the-bone tender!
-Just add some Roasted Baby Potatoes and Sauteed Vegetables and you have a great dinner!
+There is nothing like racks of ribs cooking away in the oven!
+My kids really love this recipe because pork ribs are really tasty and fall-off-the-bone tender ribs!
+Just add some3 Cheese Mac and Cheese, Roasted Baby Potatoes, and Sauteed Vegetables and you have a great dinner!

-Every time I make Baked Dry Rub Ribs, it is a special meal.
+Every time I make Baked Dry Rubbed Ribs, it is a special meal.
+They are truly the best ribs.
 I even made it for our Christmas dinner 2 Christmasses ago and our friends who were visiting totally loved it.
+A lot of people have tried this recipe and agree it is phenomenal.

 Why You’ll Love This Recipe

-• Ridiculously easy: You only need about 15 minutes to prep the meat.
+• Ridiculously easy recipe: You only need a little bit of time to prep the meat, about 15 minutes.

 • Dried seasonings: No need to prep fresh ingredients here.

-• Versatile: Serve these ribs as an appetizer with homemade hot sauce or serve them as a main meal with some lettuce salad or easy coconut rice.
+• Versatile: Serve these oven-baked ribs as an appetizer with homemade hot sauce or sweet BBQ sauce for saucy ribs, or serve them as a main meal with some lettuce salad or easy coconut rice.
+The tender meat can be served in all sorts of ways.

 Ingredients For Baked Ribs With Dry Rub

-For baked ribs with dry rub, you need some ribs, oil, and spices to make the dry rub.
+For good ribs with dry rub, you need some ribs, oil, and spices to make the dry rub.

 Raw ribs, spices, and salt on a chopping board.

-• Spare Ribs (St Louis Style): Get a 4-pound rack of ribs or you could also get 4 pounds of ribs already divided into individual ribs.
+• Spare Ribs (St. Louis Style Ribs): Get a 4-pound rack of ribs or you could also get 4 pounds of ribs already divided into individual ribs.

-• Dry Rub Spices and Herbs: You need garlic powder, ginger powder, onion powder, and dried thyme.
+• Rib Rub Spices and Herbs: You need garlic powder, ginger powder, onion powder, and dried thyme, in addition to black pepper.

 How To Bake Dry Rub Ribs

-1. Prepare the ribs: Pat the rack of ribs dry with paper towels.
-Remove the membrane on the back of the ribs.
+1. Prepare the oven ribs: To prepare for cooking ribs, pat the rack of ribs dry with a paper towel.
+Remove the thin outer membrane (silver skin) on the back of the ribs.
+Separately, mix the spices to create the homemade dry rub.

 Hand removing membrane from the back of spare ribs.

 2. Divide Ribs: Cut the rack of ribs into individual portions.
-Tip: when you cut a rack of ribs into individual portions before cooking them, the seasoning gets into the ribs way better than seasoning a whole rack.
+Tip: When you cut a rack of ribs into individual portions before cooking them, the dry rub mixes get into the ribs way better than seasoning a whole rack.
+The best way to cut them is with the back of the rack facing up so you can use the bones as a guide.

 Rack of ribs cut into individual portions